nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Notes:

+* The client to be added should not already be in the client list.

+  2 clients are considered different if
+    * They have different names OR
+    * They have the same name BUT have different email or phone number

-* If the priority field is empty, I4I will set the priority of the client to undefined.
+* If the priority field is empty, I4I will set the priority of the client to `Undefined`.
     See [Priority Feature](#priority-feature) for more information.

 * The policy must already exist in the policy list.
 You can do so by using the